AllTheDucks/atd-blog/content/post/go-rest.md

 ## First things first - getting set up ##
 First of all you'll need to [download and setup the development VM](https://community.blackboard.com/docs/DOC-1104).
 Be sure to download at least 2016Q2, as REST was unavailable before this.
-In fact, Blackboard is adding new REST services an improving the existing services in each version (even within the cumulative updates) so it's probably best to get the newest VM available.
+In fact, Blackboard is adding new REST services and improving the existing services in each version (even within the cumulative updates) so it's best to get the newest VM available.

 Next you'll need to create an account on the [developer.blackboard.com site](https://developer.blackboard.com/).
 Once you've created an account you'll be invited to register an application.
 Click the register button and give your application a name and description.
 On the next screen you'll be presented with an 'Application Key' and 'Secret'. **Be sure to record these somewhere** as this is the one and only time you'll be given them.

-More information about [the Blackboard REST web services](https://community.blackboard.com/docs/DOC-1592) and [the developer portal](https://community.blackboard.com/docs/DOC-1579) are available on the community site.
+More information about [the Blackboard REST web services](https://community.blackboard.com/docs/DOC-1592) and [the developer portal](https://community.blackboard.com/docs/DOC-1579) is available on the community site.

 Now that you've registered an application you can create a REST API Integration in Blackboard.
 From the System Admin tab in Blackboard, click on 'REST API Integrations' and then 'Create Integration'.
 You'll be asked for the Application ID you wrote down before.
 You'll also be asked for the Blackboard user you wish to run the Application as.

 <center>![Let's just use the administra...
 No! - Batman slaps Robin](/images/batman-admin-account.jpg)</center>

 The Learn REST APIs use [two-legged OAuth 2 with Client Credentials](http://oauthbible.com/#oauth-2-two-legged).
-Your application will access the REST API on Learn as a the user specified while creating the integration in Blackboard.
-Please do not use the administrator, instead create a new System Role with the required permissions and then grant that role to a for-purpose user.
+Your application will access the REST API on Learn as the user specified while creating the integration in Blackboard.
+Please do not use the administrator user or role, instead create a new System Role with the required permissions and then grant that role to a for-purpose user.

 ## cURL is your friend ##